-Looking beyond the consolidation grants, anecdotal evidence, supported by observations during the site visits, indicates that CEPF investments made during the initial investment phase are continuing to have significant, enduring impacts, in terms of both improved conservation on the ground, and strengthened capacity of civil society organizations to engage in biodiversity conservation.
-A more systematic assessment of the sustained impacts of CEPF investment in the Caucasus will be undertaken towards the end of the consolidation phase, after more than 10 years of CEPF investment in the hotspot.
+Looking beyond the consolidation grants, anecdotal evidence, supported by observations during the supervision missions, indicates that CEPF investments made during the initial investment phase are continuing to have significant, enduring impacts, in terms of both improved conservation on the ground, and strengthened capacity of civil society organizations to engage in biodiversity conservation.
+Overall, the situation of biodiversity conservation in the Caucasus Hotspot towards the end of the consolidation phase compares favorably with that at the start of the initial CEPF investment phase in August 2003.